Tedfulk/Toolbag/prompt_templates/GPTs/prompt_generator.md

 ### Conversation Starters

-Can you create a prompt for a language model to generate python code examples?
+Can PrompTed create a prompt for a language model to generate python code examples?
 How can I design a prompt for an AI to explain JavaScript concepts?
 What's a good prompt for developing a coding tutorial in Python?
 Create a prompt for an AI to guide through AWS infrastructure setup.